Reynolds parent company buys stake in cannabis corporation. Another investor: Snoop Dogg.

 Kingsley Wheaton, chief growth officer at BAT, said the Sanity Group stake "is another example of BAT’s ongoing work to explore numerous areas beyond nicotine, positioning BAT for future portfolio growth across a range of categories and geographies."

+"Our goal is to leverage the full potential of the cannabis plant and to explore and harness the different cannabinoids.

+"With the new capital, we will be able to accelerate our medical and consumer business units whilst preparing accordingly for cannabis legalization in Germany.”

-Germany’s coalition government is "working actively on" legalizing cannabis, Hansel told Bloomberg.
+Hänsel told Bloomberg News that Germany’s coalition government is "working actively on" legalizing cannabis.

+Max Narr, Sanity Group's chief investment officer, said the $37.6 million represents the largest funding round achieved by a European cannabis company to date.

+"Against the backdrop of a challenging global economy, we are proud to have achieved a funding round of this magnitude," Narr said.

 Dicey waters